snap-research/sds/README.md

 - [ ] Video + .wav files loading (now we only support video files with embedded audio).
 - [x] An option for interleaved indexing.
 - [ ] Refresh index cache when restarting the dataloader?
 I.e. at least change the new size...
+- [ ] Re-opening __iter__ for multi-stream dataloader would break the synchronization of stream types.

 ### TODOs for V2.5
 - [ ] SQLite index instead of parquet.